Global Options

 Without

 --proxy-port, nono uses an OS-assigned ephemeral port and sets environment variables like GEMINI_BASE_URL=http://127.0.0.1:PORT/gemini.
 Applications that read these env vars don’t need --proxy-port.
-Use it only when the application requires manual base URL configuration.--allow-bind
+Use it only when the application requires manual base URL configuration.--listen-port

---allow-bind only has effect in proxy mode (when --network-profile or --proxy-allow is active).
-Without proxy mode, network operations use the default OS-level allow/deny and bind is not restricted.--allow-port
+--listen-port only has effect in proxy mode (when --network-profile or --allow-domain is active).
+Without proxy mode, network operations use the default OS-level allow/deny and bind is not restricted.--open-port

 Allow bidirectional localhost TCP on a specific port.
 The sandboxed process can both connect to and bind/listen on 127.0.0.1:<PORT>.
 Use this for IPC between sandboxed processes (e.g., MCP servers, dev tools, AI agents running in separate sandboxes).